briandconnelly/nicheconstruct/paper/02_introduction.md

 Over time, we would expect these *defectors* to rise in abundance at the expense of others, eventually driving cooperators---and perhaps the entire population---to extinction.

 Several factors can prevent this *tragedy of the commons* [@hamilton1964geneticalboth; @nowak2006five; @west2007evolutionary].
-One such factor involves non-random social interaction, in which cooperators benefit more from the cooperative act than defectors.
+One such factor involves non-random social interaction, in which cooperators benefit more from the cooperative act than do defectors.
 This can occur when cooperators are clustered together in spatially-structured populations [@kudzalfick2011high; @fletcher2009simple; @nadell2010emergence], or when cooperators use communication [@darch2012density; @brown2001cooperation] or other cues [@gardner2010greenbeards; @sinervo2006selfrecognition; @veelders2010structural] to cooperate conditionally with kin.
 Cooperation can also be bolstered by pleiotropic connections to personal benefits [@dandekar2012bacterial; @foster2004pleiotropy] or through association with alleles encoding self-benefitting traits [@asfahl2015nonsocial].
 In the latter case, the associated alleles may provide private benefits that are entirely independent from the public benefits of cooperation.